All About Urban and Regional Planners

-What work experience do I need to become an Urban & Regional Planner?
+What education or degrees do I need to become an Urban and Regional Planner?

 Where do Urban and Regional Planners Work?

 Those interested in being an Urban and Regional Planner may also be interested in:

 Image Credit: Arcaddmarketing via Creative Commons Attribution-Share Alike 3.0 Unported